Skip to main content

 Please access the links to the workers compensation regulator in your state or territory for advice on workers compensation.

-Does annual leave accumulate during workers compensation?
+Does annual leave accrue during workers compensation?

-NSW, Qld, Tas, SA, Vic and WA
+NSW, Qld, Tas, Vic and WA

 As workers compensation law can provide for specific leave entitlements, please contact the workers compensation regulator in your state or territory for further advice.